conal/quotes/quotes.md

 Kabir

-"War is an instrument entirely inefficient toward redressing wrong; and multiplies, instead of indemnifying losses." - homa Jefferson
+"War is an instrument entirely inefficient toward redressing wrong; and multiplies, instead of indemnifying losses." - Thomas Jefferson

 "It is preoccupation with possessions, more than anything else, that prevents us from living freely and nobly." - Bertrand Russell